isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 Visitors can purchase travel insurance prior to travelling to Singapore, from <b>any insurer providing such services in their country/region</b>.
 Travellers may also consider Singapore-based insurers* offering such services if it suits their needs:

-Short-term visitors who are not fully vaccinated and are required to have travel insurance for their COVID-19-related medical treatment and hospitalisation costs in Singapore should ensure that their insurance has a minimum coverage of S$30,000 (based on COVID-19 bill sizes at private hospitals). [<b>Note:</b> From 1 April 2022, short-term visitors who are fully vaccinated are not required to have travel insurance for their COVID-19 related medical treatment and hospitalisation costs in Singapore for entry into Singapore.]

-The travel insurance will help with the costs of their medical treatment in Singapore.
-Please ensure sufficient coverage as travellers will have to pay for their own treatment costs beyond their insurance coverage.

-Visitors should purchase such travel insurance prior to travelling to Singapore, from <b>any insurer providing such services in their country/region</b>.

-Travellers may also consider Singapore-based insurers* offering such services if it suits their needs:

 <table>
 <thead>
 <tr>